top of page

 Work-Related Stress Often Creates a Spiritual Problem When

-• Your work environment or daily activities feel meaningless or go against your values
+• Your job feels meaningless or conflicts with your values

-• You've lost sight of your purpose or what matters most to you
+• You've lost vision of your purpose or what’s most important to you

-• You feel disconnected from your true self
+• You feel disconnected from your authentic self

-• You don't have time for reflection or quiet thinking
+• You lack time for reflection or quiet thought

-• You've stopped practices that used to bring you meaning and peace
+• You’ve neglected practices that previously provided you with meaning and tranquility

 Why Taking Care of Your Spiritual Health is Important

-Taking care of your spiritual health is important in preventing burnout because it helps you tell the difference between activities that drain you and those that truly energize you.
+Prioritizing your spiritual health helps you distinguish between activities that drain you and those that truly invigorate you.

 Practical Spiritual Health Practices Include

-• Daily mindfulness or meditation, even for just 5 minutes
+• Daily mindfulness or meditation, even if just for 5 minutes

-• Creative expression through art, music, or writing
+• Creative outlets in art, music, or writing

-Ask yourself: "Am I aligning my actions with my values?
-If not, which areas have moved furthest from what matters most to me?"
+Reflect: "Am I aligning my actions with my values?
+If not, which areas have the largest divergence from what matters most to me?"

 Three silhouettes stand together, arms around each other, against a colorful sunset sky with a planet and shooting star.
 Peaceful mood.